BryanMwangi/pine/README.md

 - Session support and pooling
 - Caching support
 - More middlewares out of the box such as CSRF, Rate Limiting, etc.
-- More background tasks with more sophisticated scheduling and handling

 <!-- CONTRIBUTING -->